Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/weight_edit.rst

    That is all weights of the active vertex are recalculated such that their relative weight is maintained and the weight sum is 1.0.
 Copy
-   Copies all weights defined for the active Vertex to all selected Verts.
+   Copies all weights defined for the active Vertex to all selected vertices.
    Thus all previously defined weights are overwritten.